 In addition to these, add berry and vegetable plants, rambling vines such as clematis that grow up onto the house or structures in your garden, and flowering shrubs like hydrangea.

-Adding self-sowers, flowers that drop seeds and regrow the following season, to your garden will guarantee flowers for years to come.
+Adding a self-sow flower that drops seeds that will regrow the following season will guarantee flowers for years to come.

 Some self-seeding plants include: